 - The full legal name of the party that contracted for the services and their address;

-- The date that work was last completed at the land;
+- The date that work completion last occurred at the land in question;

-- The total amount that is being claimed under the lien; and
+- The total amount validly claimed under the lien; and lastly

-- The address that paperwork may be served for the person registering the lien (an Alberta Address).
+- The address for service for the paperwork with respect to the person registering the lien (an Alberta Address).

 Calgary Lawyers Legal Help With Builders’ Liens

-Call today.
-We are here to help either file a builders’ lien for you or draft your claim to keep the lien on the title.
-We also represent property owners for having liens removed.
+Please feel free to call Kahane Law Office today for the help you need.
+We help trades and material suppliers to either file a builders’ lien for you or draft your claim to keep the lien on the title.
+In addition, we also represent property owners for removing liens from their property.
 Make sure you get proper representation when it comes to Alberta Builders’ Liens.
 You can reach us in Calgary, Alberta 403-225-8810 locally or email us directly here.